3M1RY33T/PandemicModeller/README.md

 - Simulation Speed.

 The program takes these parameters, and “models” a simulation of a virus spreading in the population according to the parameters given by the user.
-Each person is represented by a moving dot, their color decided by their immunity level, infected status (red if infected) and mortality (black), in which state the dot is also stationary.
+Each person is represented by a moving dot in a sumulation panel, their color decided by their  immunity level, infected status (red if infected) and mortality (black), in which state the dot is also stationary.

 I've personally taken great interest developing this project, and I found it very interesting to watch a virus spread through a population, and I've tried the application over and over again with different parameters.
 It's both fun to